Leveraging Audio and Text Modalities in Mental Health: A Study of LLMs Performance: Related Work

 For instance, \textit{Avinash Anand et al. (2024)}\cite{anand2024depressiondetectionanalysisusing} integrated LLMs with multimodal data, including textual and audio-visual modalities, to achieve better contextual understanding of patient responses.
 The use of BERT-based embeddings in this study enhanced the model’s ability to extract meaning from text and fuse it with non-verbal cues like facial expressions and vocal tones.

 \textit{Clinton Lau et al. (2023)}\cite{10.3389/fpsyt.2023.1160291} applied prefix-tuning to large language models, such as GPT-4, to fine-tune their performance for specific tasks like depression severity estimation.
-By leveraging the contextual power of LLMs, they were able to capture subtle emotional cues from the patient transcripts that might be missed by traditional models.
+By leveraging the contextual power of LLMs, they were able to capture subtle emotional cues from the patient transcripts that traditional models might miss.

 \textit{Bakir Hadzic et al. (2024)}\cite{doi:10.1080/18824889.2024.2342624} performed a comparison of several NLP models (BERT, GPT-3.5, GPT-4) in predicting mental health conditions, finding that transformer-based models can capture linguistic nuances in patient interviews with high precision.